xtrasmal/hypergraph_agents_umbrella/apps/engine/README.md

 - **DAG Workflow:**
   - Each node is an operator or agent task
   - Edges define data or control dependencies
+- **Workflow Parsing (NEW):**
+  - **WorkflowParser:** Parses LLM-generated workflow text into graph structures
+  - **WorkflowParserCFG:** NimbleParsec-based parser for strict validation and parsing of workflow DSL (Control Flow Graph)
+  - Enables robust, programmatic ingestion of LLM-generated or hand-written workflow specs
 - **Integration:**
   - Used by orchestrator and agent apps for workflow execution